 Hello there!

-I'm a theoretical physicist with a background in numerical simulations and statistical data analysis.
+I'm a theoretical physicist with a background in numerical simulations, Bayesian inference, and statistical data analysis.
+Currently a postdoc at the University of Regensburg, transitioning into data science and machine learning.

 This is my personal page.
 You'll find projects, publications, and a bit about me below.